Kamasi

-Kamasi (كماسي, also Romanized as Kamāsī; also known as Kafāsī) is a village in Estarabad-e Shomali Rural District, Baharan District, Gorgan County, Golestan Province, Iran.
-At the 2016 census, its population was 2,542, in 708 families.
-Increased from 1,825 people in 2006.

-The village is located just a few kilometers north of Gorgan's city limits.
+Kamasi (كماسي) (Note: Also romanized as Kamāsī; also known as Kafāsī) is a village in Estarabad-e Shomali Rural District of Baharan District in Gorgan County, Golestan province, Iran.
+The village is just a few kilometers north of Gorgan's city limits.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 1,825 in 416 households.
+The following census in 2011 counted 2,129 people in 565 households.
+The 2016 census measured the population of the village as 2,542 people in 708 households.